245122749053/WM-Aitha-Likhitha-MVSR-Engineering-College/README.md

 The scope of this work is limited to system-level design and logic validation.
 While individual components such as sensors can be simulated, realistic evaluation of communication latency, packet loss, and large-scale system behavior requires physical deployment and network infrastructure.

-Therefore, the emphasis is placed on architectural correctness and decision logic rather than full hardware implementation.
+Therefore, emphasis is placed on architectural correctness and decision logic rather than full hardware implementation.

 ## 12. Simulation Validation (Wokwi)

+A basic ESP32-based simulation was developed using Wokwi to validate:

+Ultrasonic sensor interfacing

+Local fill-level computation

+MQTT topic publishing logic

-A basic ESP32-based simulation was developed in Wokwi to validate ultrasonic sensor interfacing and local fill-level computation logic.
-Network communication and backend processing are addressed at the system design level.
+Large-scale backend processing and routing behavior are addressed at the system design level.

 ## 13. Future Work

-Future enhancements may include adaptive thresholding based on historical fill patterns, seasonal variation analysis, and integration of predictive analytics for proactive waste collection.
+Future enhancements may include:

+Adaptive thresholding based on historical fill patterns

+Seasonal variation analysis

+Predictive analytics for proactive waste collection

+Integration with real-time geographic information systems

 ## 14. Conclusion

-This project demonstrates how IoT sensing, low-power communication, and priority-based routing can improve the efficiency of urban waste collection systems.
+This project demonstrates how IoT sensing, low-power communication, and priority-based routing can significantly improve the efficiency of urban waste collection systems.
 The proposed design is scalable, reliable, and aligned with practical smart city deployment constraints.